LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/_index.md

 ## Learning Objectives

+Upon completing the content in this chapter, you should be able to do the following:

-1. Be able to incorporate ES6 expressions into HTML rendering.
+1. Incorporate JavaScript expressions into HTML rendering.
-1. Be able to use conditional rendering to display or not display certain elements.
+1. Use conditional rendering to display or not display certain elements.
-1. Students will be able to use the following syntax:
+1. Use the following syntax:
-   a. `if`/`else`
+   1. `if`/`else`
-   b.
-Embedded expressions with `&&` operator
+   1. Embedded expressions with logical operators such as `&&`
-   c. `? :` conditional operator
+   1. Ternary conditional operator `? :`
-   d. the `warn` prop
+   1. the `warn` prop
-1. Be able to use a list to display the elements in an array using `map`.
+1. Create a list to display the elements in an array using the `map`method.

 ## Key Terminology